-Management is focused on closing the Block 2B farmouts whereby the Company will be carried through the next exploration well, Gazania-1, expected to spud by the first quarter of 2021.
-Block 2B has significant contingent and prospective resources in shallow water close to shore, including the A-J1 discovery from 1988 that flowed light sweet crude oil to surface.
+Management is focused on closing the Block 2B farmouts whereby the Company will retain a 27.5% interest and be carried through the next exploration well, Gazania-1, which is expected to spud in the second quarter of 2021.
+Closing of the two farmout agreements is subject to standard conditions for this type of transaction, including approval of the South African government.
+Block 2B has significant contingent and prospective resources in shallow water close to shore and includes the A-J1 discovery from 1988 that flowed light sweet crude oil to surface.
 The Gazania-1 well will target two prospects in a relatively low-risk rift basin oil play up-dip from the discovery.